erics273/react-youniversity/README.md

 * `src/actions/User.js`

 ### Normal Mode
 Everyone is expected to complete normal mode.
-After complete you should be able to login and logout using the provided "admin" user.
-On successful log, the users details should replace the login form in the UI.
+After completing Normal mode you should be able to login and logout using the provided credentials.
+On successful login, the users details should replace the login form in the UI.

 **API Credentials:** admin/password